Foxy Brown (rapper): 2004–2010: Scrapped albums and Brooklyn's Don Diva

 On May 22, 2007, Black Hand Entertainment announced a management deal with Brown, with Chaz Williams as her manager.
 No release date was set for Black Roses, but Brown said the album was nearly complete.
 Two days later, a release date of September 6 was announced.
 On August 16, Black Hand Entertainment announced that Brown would leave Def Jam to launch an independent record label, Black Rose Entertainment, distributed by Koch Records.
-A street album, Brooklyn's Don Diva, was eventually scheduled with a release date of December 4, but was delayed until the following year.
+The street album Brooklyn's Don Diva, was scheduled with a release date of December 4, but was delayed until the following year.

 Brooklyn's Don Diva was ultimately released as a street album on May 13, 2008, after many delays triggered by her prison sentence.
 It contains two previously unreleased songs from her shelved album Ill Na Na 2: The Fever.
 The album peaked at No. 83 on the Billboard 200 chart, No. 8 on the Independent Albums chart, and No. 5 on the Top R&B/Hip-Hop Albums chart.

-2009–2018: Other ventures
+2011–present: Collaborations and current projects

 In January 2011, Brown released the diss track "Massacre", a response to Lil' Kim's "Black Friday".
 On August 14, 2012, Foxy appeared as a special featured guest on Nicki Minaj's Pink Friday Tour in New York City.
 Rapper AZ later hinted in an interview that Brown was working on new material with Minaj.
 In August 2018, Brown made her first official guest appearance since 2009 on "Coco Chanel" from Nicki Minaj's fourth studio album Queen.

-2019–present: Upcoming fourth studio album

 According to media sources, Brown is back to work on her upcoming fourth studio album.
 In 2019, Brown remixed Casanova's "So Brooklyn".
+A visual album, King Soon Come was also slated for release in 2019, but has since been delayed indefinitely.

 In August 2020, Brown reunited with her group The Firm for the song "Full Circle" from Nas' album King's Disease.

+Other ventures

+In 1998, Brown was featured in commercials for Mistic's "Living Delicious" sparkling water drink campaign.
+Hoping to take more control over her career during this time, she also launched her own label, Ill Na Na Entertainment, in a joint venture with Def Jam Recordings.

+In 1999, in promotion of her album Chyna Doll, Brown collaborated with Avirex to produce exclusive merchandising, which was advertised in the liner notes of the Chyna Doll album and in the music video for Brown's song "I Can't".
+Following the rise of collaborations between hip hop artists and high fashion designers, Brown was named a spokeswoman for Calvin Klein and modeled in their jeans campaign.
+That year, she was also a muse to John Galliano for Dior.

+In 2002, in promotion of both the show and her comeback single Stylin', Brown was featured in commercials for The Real World: Las Vegas.

+In 2004, Brown launched "Champagne and Ice", her luxury fur collection distributed by Alexis & Gianni.